lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-   An important consideration is that LPWAN networks typically follow a star topology, and therefore data unit out-of-sequence delivery is not expected in such networks.
-This specification assumes that out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows reduncing the complexity and overhead of the fragmentation mechanism.
+   An important consideration is that LPWAN networks typically follow a star topology.
+The fragmentation functionality defined in this document has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
+This assumption allows reducing the complexity and overhead of the fragmentation mechanism.

-## Functionalities
+## Tools

-This subsection describes the different fields in the fragmentation header frames (see the related formats in {{Fragfor}}).
-It also describes the tools that are used to enable the fragmentation functionalities defined in this document, and the different reliability modes supported.
+This subsection describes the different tools that are used to enable the fragmentation functionality defined in this document, such as fields in the fragmentation header frames (see the related formats in {{Fragfor}}), timers and parameters.

 *  Rule ID.
 The Rule ID is present in the fragment header and in the ACK header format.
 The Rule ID in a fragment header is used to identify that a fragment is being carried, what fragmentation delivery reliability mode is used and what window size is used (if multiple sizes are possible).
 The Rule ID  in the fragmentation header also allows interleaving non-fragmented IPv6 datagrams and fragments that carry other IPv6 datagrams.
 The Rule ID in an ACK identifies the message as an ACK.